silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/03_CMS_Layout.md

 to the layout manager)
 - trigger `redraw` on children which also cascades deeper into the hierarchy (this is framework activity)

-[notice]
+> [!WARNING]
+> There are some caveats to this:
+>
-Caveat: `layout` is also triggered when a DOM element is replaced with AJAX in `LeftAndMain::handleAjaxResponse`.
-In this case it is triggered on the parent of the element being replaced.
+> `layout` is also triggered when a DOM element is replaced with AJAX in `LeftAndMain::handleAjaxResponse`.
+In
+> this case it is triggered on the parent of the element being replaced.
-Calling the top level `layout` is not enough as it will wrongly descend down the detached element's hierarchy.
+> Calling the top level `layout` is not enough as it will wrongly descend down the detached element's hierarchy.
-[/notice]

-[notice]
+>
-Caveat: invocation order of the `redraws` is crucial here, generally going from innermost to outermost elements.
-For example, the tab panels have be applied in the CMS form before the form itself is layouted with its sibling panels to avoid incorrect dimensions.
+> The invocation order of the `redraws` is crucial here, generally going from innermost to outermost elements.
+For
+> example, the tab panels have be applied in the CMS form before the form itself is layouted with its sibling panels to
-[/notice]
+> avoid incorrect dimensions.

 ![Layout variations](../../_images/cms-architecture.png)